GoldOne/See-pei-pei/database/README.md

 for =, any result within 1 point of the specified GPA is considered a match That is, if the user want to search for students with GPA = 5.5, it will display all students whose GPA is from 4.5 to 6.5 (inclusive)
 NOTES
-For command n, s and g, if the search do not return any record, your program should display ¡°no record found¡± and stay in the search menu.
+For command n, s and g, if the search do not return any record, your program should display Â¡Â°no record foundÂ¡Â± and stay in the search menu.
 Otherwise, your program should show the display menu described below.

 Display Menu
 The following commands are supported in the search menu